farukc/AzureIoTHub-TI-CC3200/README.md

       5. Right-mouse click on your device in the "Devices" list and select "Copy connection string for selected device" from the context menu.
 Note this connection string down
       ![](images/devexp_05.png)
    4. Program your CC3200 to connect your Azure IoT Hub
-      1. Download all the files from this repo to a folder in your machine
+      1. Download all the .ino, .cpp and .h files from this repo to a folder in your machine
       2. Run your Energia and open "TICC3200_AzureIoTHub_Client.ino" sketch and put your WiFi name and password in the lines below

      ````Arduino